AshanHW/AgNOR-Cell-Detection-Classification/README.md

 ● Dataset

 Dataset contains a total of 27 images and a total of 1973 annotattions.
-There are 12 classes which corresponds to the AgNORs count.
+There are 12 classes which corresponds to the AgNORs count (from 0 to 11).

+● Hardware

+Both models were trained on a GTX 1650 4GB (laptop) GPU, Which was sufficient for the task.
+However, the accuracy of the classification net can be improved with higher number of epochs.
+On the other hand, it takes a long period of time with the given GPU